apache/carbondata/docs/quick-start-guide.md

 3. Add the carbonlib folder path in the Spark classpath.
 (Edit `$SPARK_HOME/conf/spark-env.sh` file and modify the value of `SPARK_CLASSPATH` by appending `$SPARK_HOME/carbonlib/*` to the existing value)

 4. Copy the `./conf/carbon.properties.template` file from CarbonData repository to `$SPARK_HOME/conf/` folder and rename the file to `carbon.properties`.
+All the carbondata related properties are configured in this file.

 5. Repeat Step 2 to Step 5 in all the nodes of the cluster.